 🏰 Day 1-4: Prague, Czech Republic

 Start this 10 days Europe itinerary in Czechia’s bohemian capital city of Prague, home to spectacular medieval architecture, colorful baroque buildings, and cheap beer.
+Start with some tours in Prague to help you get acquainted with the city.

 Visit Prague Castle for stunning 9th-century Gothic cathedrals and Renaissance churches.
 The nearby Old Town Square holds the 600-year-old Astronomical Clock, which is still operating today.
 A stroll on the scenic Charles Bridge is a must; fairytale vibes abound there.